 For example, the eldest girl in the family portrays St. Lucia by putting on a white robe in the morning.
 She also wears a crown full of candles, because legend has it that St.

 Lucia wore candles in her hair to allow her to hold food for Rome's persecuted Christians in her hands.
 Given this, the eldest daughters in families also serve their parents Lucia buns and coffee or mulled wine.

-In church, women sing the traditional St. Lucia song which describes how St. Lucia overcame the darkness and found light.
+In church, women sing the traditional St. Lucia song, which describes how St. Lucia overcame the darkness and found the light.

 Each of the Scandinavian countries has similar lyrics in their native tongues.
 So, both in church and in private households, girls and women have a special role in remembering the saint.

 In Scandinavian history, the night of St. Lucia was known to be the longest night of the year (winter solstice), which was changed when the Gregorian calendar was reformed.
 Prior to their conversion to Christianity, the Norse observed the solstice with huge bonfires designed to ward off evil spirits, but when Christianity spread among the Nordic peoples (circa 1000), they, too, begin to commemorate the martyrdom of St. Lucia.
 Essentially, the festival has aspects of Christian customs and pagan customs alike.
 This isn't unusual.
 A number of holidays contain both pagan and Christian elements.
 This includes Christmas trees and Easter eggs, both pagan symbols incorporated into Christian traditions, and Halloween.